elod87/data-room/README.md

+# Overview

+**Data Room** is a secure, web-based file management application for organizing and managing PDF documents.
+The application supports Google sign-in and email/password registration.
+Key features include drag-and-drop file uploads, folder creation, file/folder renaming and deletion, bulk downloads, and an integrated PDF previewer with page navigation.

+**Authentication**: Clerk handles authentication (Google sign-in and email/password).
+The frontend uses Clerk React SDK to get JWT tokens, which are sent as Authorization: Bearer <token> headers.
+The backend uses Clerk Express middleware to validate tokens, extract the user ID, and attach it to requests for user-scoped operations.

+**Frontend**: React + TypeScript app built with Vite.
+Uses Material UI, React Query for data fetching/caching, and React Router with protected routes.
+The main component is a file manager (@cubone/react-file-manager) that communicates with the backend API via authenticated REST calls.

+**Backend**: Express.js REST API with Clerk middleware for authentication.
+File metadata is stored in-memory (lost on restart), there is no persistance layer, database support can be added later.
+Actual files are stored on disk in user-specific directories (/public/uploads/{userId}/).
+All files and folders are deleted when the application is initialized.

 # Data Room Frontend

-## Overview

-**Data Room** is a secure, web-based file management application for organizing and managing PDF documents.
-Built with React, TypeScript, and Material UI, it provides a file manager interface where authenticated users can upload, organize, preview, and download PDF files in a hierarchical folder structure.
-The application uses Clerk for authentication, supporting Google sign-in and email/password registration.

 ## Installation